hapax/hapax.github.io/assets/alien-maths.md

 There is a tacit functionalist assumption here that *IO determines OS*.
 But there is more than one way to skin a bat!
-Solutions to biological problems are non-unique, as human culture shows; operating systems are underdetermined by what you do with them.
+Solutions to biological problems are non-unique, as human culture shows; operating systems are underconstrained by what you do with them.

 Further, Nagel would argue that even if we rationally understand the operating system, that does not render the experience commensurable.